SoftwareAG/c8y-docs/src/documents/guides/devices/netcomm-release.html.md

 ## Release notes for NetComm Agent 3.2

-This document describes the Cumulocity agent package for the [NetComm Wireless NTC-6200](http://www.netcommwireless.com/product/m2m/ntc-6200) router.
+This document describes the Cumulocity agent package for the [NetComm Wireless NTC-6200](http://www.netcommwireless.com/product/3g-m2m-router-series) router.

+> The agent has also been tested and fully works on the newer 4G model [NetComm Wireless NTC-140W](http://www.netcommwireless.com/product/4g-wifi-m2m-router)

 ## Supported functionality